 - The cross-KIC activity Shared Service is aimed at increasing efficiency and deepening cooperation among the EIT KICs.
 The EIT incentivised development and utilisation of shared services between KICs, such as joint procurements, audit services, IT systems, consolidation of Co-location Centres, communication activities, dissemination activities, etc. In addition, the EIT supports the EIT KICs in exchanging experiences and best practices.
-Extended use of shared services between the KICs shall be further explored. - The cross-KIC Strategic Outreach is aimed at further developing the activities of the Global Outreach Programme, delivered via EIT Community hubs outside the EU. - The cross-KIC Strategic Synergies enhances impact through a coordinated and joint approach by the EIT Community in EU policy priority areas (specifically Artificial Intelligence (AI), Circular Economy, Green Deal, New European Bauhaus (NEB), and Women Entrepreneurship). - The cross-KIC Strategic Education contributes to the EIT Deep Tech Talent Initiative and the Digital Education Action Plan (DEAP) (including projects such as Girls Go Circular) and supports the EIT Alumni Community.
+Extended use of shared services between the KICs shall be further explored. - The cross-KIC Strategic Outreach is aimed at further developing the activities of the Global Outreach Programme, delivered via EIT Community hubs outside the EU. - The cross-KIC Strategic Synergies enhances impact through a coordinated and joint approach by the EIT Community in EU policy priority areas (specifically Artificial Intelligence (AI), New European Bauhaus (NEB), and Women Entrepreneurship and Leadership "Supernovas"). - The cross-KIC Strategic Education contributes to the EIT Deep Tech Talent Initiative and the Digital Education Action Plan (DEAP) (including projects such as Girls - Go Circular), development of EIT Campus and supports the EIT Alumni Community. - The cross-KIC Access to Finance develops synergies with the EIF and supports systemic and structural cooperation between the EIT and the EIC. - The cross-KIC Strategic Regional Innovations maximizes collaboration between EIT KICs in the EIT RISeligible geographical area, ensuring the establishment of EIT Community RIS Hubs in all eligible countries and territories by 2025.
+These Hubs will serve as one-stop-shops for local innovators, partners, and interested parties looking to connect with the EIT Community.
+They will additionally spearhead the EIT Community's engagement with local authorities, as well as, roll-out cross-KIC activities, supported by regional, national, and/or European funding instruments tailored to local needs.
+The activity will also support development of innovation ecosystems in Ukraine and Western Balkan countries.

-2 https://ec.europa.eu/commission/presscorner/detail/en/IP_22_4273
+2 https://ec.europa.eu/commission/presscorner/detail/en/IP 22 4273